nuxtlabs/nuxt-llms/README.md

     - `title`(required): The title of the link
     - `description`: The description of the link
     - `href`(required): The href of the link
 - `notes`: The notes of the documentation.
 Notes are a special section which always appears at the end of the documentation.
-Notes are usefull to add any information about the application or documentation itself.
+Notes are useful to add any information about the application or documentation itself.
 - `full`: The `llms_full.txt` configuration.
 Setting this option will enable the `llms_full.txt` route.
   - `title`: The title of the llms_full documentation
   - `description`: The description of the llms_full documentation